HarryKodden/ssh-pam-weblogin-demo/README.md

 You can develop the module in a sandbox envrionment.
 This sandbox environment contains all dependencies needed for compilation and testing the module.

-## Prepare **env/ldap.env**

-Copy or rename the sample env/ldap.env.sample to env/ldap.env and adjust the values as indicated

-## Prepare **env/pam.env**
+## Prepare **.env**

-Copy or rename the sample env/pam.env.sample to env/pam.env and adjust the values as indicated
+Copy or rename the sample .env.sample to .env and adjust the values as indicated

 ## Start docker environment